1zaboy/JsonSculptor/README.md

 // Result: "Name: John, Age: 30"
 ```
 In this example, the schema contains placeholders like {{$json.person.name}}.
 The MapJson method replaces these placeholders with actual values from the json string (in this case, "John" and "30").

-## Error Handling
-The method will throw exceptions in the following cases:

-- If no matches are found in the schema string, an exception "Cannot find matches" is thrown.
-- If the data string is not valid JSON, an exception "data is not json string" is thrown.
-- If any breadcrumbs do not exist in the JSON object, an exception "Incorrect breadcrumbs" is thrown.

 ## Method Details
 **MapJson(this string data, string schema)**